officer-rosmarino/node-soap-example/README.md

 little poor, after the time I spent to make things somehow work, I want to share what I did in case someone else needs this.

-This README will go through a super simple yet kinda comprihensive example to create a SOAP service and client in Node.js.
+This README will go through a super simple yet kinda comprehensive example to create a SOAP service and client in Node.js.
 The service has also been tested and is discoverable using .NET and its service reference tool.

 # Example description